Light Therapy

 Best Budget Multi-Mode Panel: SUBRUN Dual-Chip Panel

-The SUBRUN dual-chip panel offers three operating modes (red-only, NIR-only, combined) at a notably accessible price point.
+The SUBRUN dual-chip panel offers three operating modes (red-only, NIR-only, combined) at an accessible price.
 The dual-chip design means each LED emits both 660 nm and 850 nm.

-Honest limitations: Newer listing β limited long-term durability data.
-Verify current pricing before committing.
+Honest limitations: A newer listing with limited long-term durability data, so verify current pricing and reviews before committing.

 Best for: First-time buyers testing the modality at minimum financial risk.